zenoss/twill/README.txt

 Here are some of things that I'm using twill for, or that I plan to use it for:

+ * unit-testing Web applications, esp.
+WSGI_ and Quixote_ Python applications;

  * checking that Web sites are alive;

- * testing functionality in my Quixote extensions;

  * demonstrating specific problems with my (and other) Web sites;

- * regression testing of Web projects, and making sure that existing projects work like they should;

  * interacting with Mailman lists;

  * stress-testing applications with multiple hits;

-Send me an e-mail if you have additional ideas.
+Send me an e-mail if you have additional uses.

-Other Opinions
+Other opinions
 ~~~~~~~~~~~~~~

 Grig Gheorgiu has written a blog entry on `Web app testing using twill`_.